rkukuh/Swift-Collections/README.md

 # Swift Collections

-The `SwiftCollections` is a **Swift package**  that provides a fluent, convenient extensions for working with collection of data.
+The is a **Swift package**  that provides a fluent, convenient extensions for working with collection of data in a more elegant and expressive manner.

 ![Platform](https://img.shields.io/badge/platforms-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS-333333.svg)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/rkukuh/Swift-Collections)